spkg/bom/README.md

 >  (Although they did make the compiler accept source files with BOMs, if I remember right.)

-The same discussion thread makes the comment that it should not be difficult to write an `io.Reader` that eats the BOM.
+In the same discussion thread another participant makes the comment that it should not be difficult to write an `io.Reader` that eats the BOM.

-It isn't, and here it is.
+It isn't difficult, and here it is.